Carolis/durc/README.md

 # durc

-## This is a compilation of basic CRUD operations and simple database interaction examples following different technologies and tools distributed in each repo folder
+## This is a collection of basic CRUD and simple database operation examples

 | Folder |          Tools           |
 | ------ | :----------------------: |